Boxofbiscuits97/HD2-Modding-Wiki/docs/dev/cape/beginnersguide.md

 This guide is aimed at those who have never made a mod before and would like to get started.

-If you feel this guide holds your hand too much please check out our [Intermediate Guide](./intermediateguide)

 ## Tools Needed
 If you haven't already, download the following files.